States with few virus cases get big share of relief aid

-Alaska, Hawaii, Montana and Wyoming are among the least-populated states in the U.S., and not surprisingly have the lowest numbers of residents who have tested positive for the new coronavirus.
-But despite their small size, they scored big this spring when Congress pumped out direct federal aid to the states.
+Alaska, Hawaii, Montana and Wyoming are not epicenters of the coronavirus pandemic.
+Yet these four states scored big this spring when Congress pumped out direct federal aid, while the two hardest-hit states, New York and New Jersey, got comparatively little given the vast numbers of cases and deaths they have seen.

-An Associated Press analysis shows those four, along with other small states, took in an out-sized proportion of the $150 billion in federal money that was designed to address coronavirus-related expenses, when measured by the number of positive tests for the COVID-19 disease.
+An Associated Press analysis shows that states with small populations like these took in an out-sized share of the $150 billion in federal money that was designed to address coronavirus-related expenses, when measured by the number of positive tests for the COVID-19 disease.

 Their haul ranged from $2 million per positive test in Hawaii to nearly $3.4 million per test in Alaska.
-In Wyoming, the smallest state with less than 600 positive cases, the $1.25 billion it received from the congressional package equates to 80 percent of its annual general state budget.
+In Wyoming, with less than 600 positive cases, the $1.25 billion it received from the congressional package equates to 80 percent of its annual general state budget.

-By comparison, New York and New Jersey, by far the hardest-hit states, respectively received about $24,000 and $27,000 per positive coronavirus test.
+By comparison, New York and New Jersey received about $24,000 and $27,000, respectively, for each positive coronavirus test.
 Other states with high numbers of coronavirus cases, including Massachusetts, Michigan and Illinois, received less than $100,000 per positive case.

+“New York state has been the epicenter of the pandemic and unfortunately has been home to about one-third of all U.S. COVID-19 related deaths, and federal funding provided so far has failed to recognize this reality,” Freeman Klopott, spokesman for the state budget division, said in a statement to the AP.

 Under federal guidelines issued last month, the money has to be linked to coronavirus-related expenses but cannot be used, for example, to make up for lost tax revenue to keep general government services running.

-“I wish New Jersey had a low impact ... and was hit not the second-most in the country, but the second-least," said Steve Sweeney, the Democratic state Senate president in New Jersey.
+“I wish New Jersey ... was hit not the second-most in the country, but the second-least," said Steve Sweeney, the state's Democratic state Senate president.
 "We'd give the money to somebody else.”

-To be sure, the lowest population states often receive higher dollar amounts per capita when Congress doles out federal aid to every state.
+To be sure, the lowest population states often receive higher dollar amounts per capita when Congress doles out federal aid.
 That's due in part to political reality: Small states have the same number of U.S. senators as more populous ones, and those senators lobby hard for their states' interests.

 The awards in the relief act passed in late March were based on population, but with a catch: Every state was to receive at least $1.25 billion, regardless of its size.
 Lawmakers said setting such a minimum was needed to reach a deal in a divided government.

-But in the coronavirus fight, the disproportionate share going to the smaller states has consequences.
-States with high numbers of cases and deaths say they need that federal money for immediate expenses related to fighting an outbreak that threatened to overwhelm their hospital systems, from staff overtime to setting up makeshift hospitals.
+But in the coronavirus fight, the disproportionate share going to smaller states has consequences.
+States with high numbers of infections and deaths say they need that money for immediate expenses related to fighting an outbreak that threatened to overwhelm their hospital systems, from staff overtime to setting up makeshift hospitals.

-Some of the states with relatively few cases have been able to reopen their economies at a quicker pace and have more options on how to spend the federal largess.
-Many of them are now trying to determine how they can spend the windfall while keeping within the federal guidelines.
+Some states with relatively few cases have been able to reopen their economies faster and have more options on how to spend the federal largess.
+Many are now trying to determine how they can spend the windfall while keeping within the federal guidelines.

-Wyoming Gov. Mark Gordon, a Republican, is proposing using a portion of the money for direct help for businesses that have suffered because of government-imposed shutdowns and shrunken demand.
-Other parts of the federal aid are already aimed at individuals and businesses.
+Wyoming Gov. Mark Gordon, a Republican, is proposing using a portion of the money to help businesses that have suffered because of government-imposed shutdowns and shrunken demand, even though other parts of the federal aid are already aimed at businesses.

-Gordon said his plan to help businesses should be fair game under the federal rules in part because neighboring Idaho — which received more than $600,000 per positive test — already has a similar system in place.
+Gordon said his plan should be fair game under the federal rules in part because neighboring Idaho — which received more than $600,000 per positive test — already has a similar system in place.

 In a public meeting streamed on video, Gordon said he knew the state would be watched carefully.
 After all, the state’s allocation is five times per capita what New York received and nearly 90 times as much per positive coronavirus test.